Modular forms of CM type mod $\ell$: Examples

-From the above table, $K=\Q(\sqrt{\delta})$ denotes the imaginary quadratic field where the corresponding $\Q$-curve is completely defined, $d_0$ is the integer such that $\Z[\sqrt {d_0}]=\Z[\{a_n\}]$, $m=d_0/d^2$ is the square-free part of $d_0$ so that $m$ is the degree of the $\Q$-curve.
+From the above table, $K=\Q(\sqrt{\delta})$ denotes the imaginary quadratic field where the corresponding $\Q$-curve is completely defined, $d_0$ is the integer such that $\Z[\sqrt {d_0}]=\Z[\{a_n\}]$, $m=d_0/d^2$ is the square-free part of $d_0$ so that $m$ is the degree of the $\Q$-curve and $M$ is the level of a newform $g$ such that $f \equiv g \pmod{\ell}$ for all primes $<500$.
 For all the cases in the above table, one has $h(K)=1$.
 But, in contrast with the QM scenario, it turns out that the class number $h(K)$ can be quite large as shown in the following subsections.